Meet the Leadership Team

 Why we may process personal information about other people:

 If you give us personal information about another person you must tell that person you are going to share it with us.
 The information you provide to us will be used in accordance with this Privacy Notice.

 People living with you

 If there is another person living at the property with you, you must tell us about them.
 You must tell us this before you apply for one of our plans.
-You must also tell us if a person moves in with you at a later date after you have taken out a plan with us.
+You must also tell us if a person moves in with you at a later date after you have taken out a plan with us, or after you have taken out a plan we are administering.
 The information you will need to tell us will include personal information such as their name and age.

 We will also write to you each year and ask you to complete a form that we call the